azkawidyanto/generasi-gigih-homework/README.md

 # Mini Spotify
 ## Problem description
-Its a mini spotify apps that can se4arch and add a song to new playlist tracks with account that has been granted to use the apps
+Its a mini spotify apps that can se4arch and add a song to new playlist tracks with account that has been granted to use the apps. for Authorization, using implicit grant acess and using spotify api for search and playlist api

 ## Features
 - Login